 Drink one cup of tea three times a day for six weeks.
 For preexisting inflammation or a gallstone conditions, consult with your doctor in advance of using this tea mixture.

 Horehound tea mixture for bronchial asthma

 To prevent and relieve mild asthma attacks, Horehound works together with other herbs in tea mixtures.
 Only consider this remedy during asthma-free phases.

-The following formula has proven itself: 20 grams each of Horehound (expectorant), Thyme Herb (antispasmodic and antiseptic) and Fennel Seed (stimulates the cilia in the respiratory tract).
+Combine 20 grams each of Horehound (expectorant), Thyme Herb (antispasmodic and antiseptic) and Fennel Seed (stimulates the cilia in the respiratory tract).
 Pour a cup of hot water over 1 teaspoon of this mixture three times a day, allow 5 to 10 minutes to steep, sieve, and drink unsweetened.

 Repeat over a period of three to four weeks.
 Thyme should not be taken by those with thyroid dysfunction or severe liver damage.

-Horehound Wine for Inflammations in the Throat
+Horehound Wine for Inflammation in the Throat

-Hildegard wrote: “The horehound is warm and has enough juice, and it helps against various illnesses,… And who is ill in the throat, boil horehound in water and strain boiled water through a cloth and add twice as much wine, and let it boil again in a bowl with some fat, and drinks it often, and he will be cured in the throat.“ –Hildegard of Bingen
+Hildegard wrote: “The horehound is warm and has enough juice, and it helps against various illnesses,… And who is ill in the throat, boil horehound in water and strain boiled water through a cloth and add twice as much wine, and let it boil again in a bowl with some fat, and drinks it often, and he will be cured in the throat.“ – Hildegard of Bingen

-Hildegard von Bingen Recipe for Horehound Wine:
+Hildegard von Bingen recipe for horehound wine:

 - 1 tablespoon horehound herb